-Dividends from equity and cost investments increased by more than 50% to \$47 million from \$31 million in the same quarter last year, primarily due to higher dividends from our Ibn Sina cost investment in Saudi Arabia.
+Dividends from equity and cost investments increased by 52% to \$47 million from \$31 million in the same quarter last year, primarily due to higher dividends from our Ibn Sina cost investment in Saudi Arabia.
 Equity in net earnings of affiliates rose 24% to \$21 million on increased performance of our Asian investments.